-This post was rough-drafted before drive-thru food pantries, empty grocery store shelves, and threats of massive food shortages.
-There’s a mountain of evidence that what you eat can make or break your mood–but suddenly eating clean seems secondary to staying fed.
+This post was rough-drafted before Covid, with its drive-thru food pantries, empty grocery shelves, and threats of food shortages.
+There’s a mountain of evidence that what you eat can be agents of depression, anxiety, and other mood disorders—but with pandemics and natural disasters abounding, eating healthy seems secondary to staying fed.
 Does that throw the importance of the discussion out the window?
 Or do I just go with it like we’ll be “back to normal” any day now?

 The same folks hit hardest by food insecurity are most devastated by coronavirus—seniors, people with chronic illnesses, people of color.
-The connection is poverty, equaling density of population plus poor healthcare–it’s been charged that eating well is expensive, and I’ll address that.
-“Mental health issues” due to the pandemic are reportedly on the rise.
-Food justice plus insights about food and mood are needed now more than ever.
+The connection is poverty, equaling density of population plus poor healthcare.
+It’s been said that on top of that, eating for nutrition is expensive.

-The coronavirus is an opportunity to overhaul the unworkable.
-That’s why I’ll wrap up this up with a vision for post-pandemic food security that also keeps us sane—a vision, not a scientific assessment or administrative policy.
-I’m only a mad priestess with belief in a future we cannot see.
-But eating for health isn’t rocket science.
-It could be a bigger factor in saving us than anyone can yet imagine.
+Covid is an opportunity to overhaul patterns that hurt everybody.
+I’ll finish this post with a vision for post-pandemic food security that also keeps us sane—a vision, not a scientific assessment or administrative policy.
+I’m only one person with a mind wild enough to believe in a future I can’t see.
+But eating for mental health isn’t that complicated.
+It could be a bigger factor in saving us than we know.

 Don’t believe everything you think.

-Too much mental chatter too easily fosters debris I call toxic thoughts—chronic and debilitating, unlike a flash of genius or creative brainstorm.
-I refer to those thoughts that fuel fear or hopelessness, the ones that call you a failure and a waste of anyone’s time, that urge you to hide yourself for good.
+But ANTs refer to the pointed, inner comments that fuel fear or hopelessness, the ones that call you a failure and a waste of anyone’s time, that urge you to hide yourself away from sight.

-For me certain negative thought-trains attach to particular physical issues, I’ve learned through rueful hindsight.
+For me, certain negative thought-trains attach to particular physical factors.
 With awareness, you too might notice a match-up.
-The way it presents will vary among individuals, but will be consistent within the individual.
+It varies between individuals for sure, but will be consistent within an individual.

-For example.
-Accidental ingestion of gluten or dairy and I hear mean self-talk with the knock of migraine on the right side of my face.
-If the headache goes full-blown, thoughts have a sinister tone: paranoid, focusing on other people’s shortcomings, feeling rejected.
+For example: with accidental ingestion of gluten or dairy I hear mean self-talk with the knock of migraine on the right side of my face.
+If the headache goes full-blown, thoughts have a sinister tone: paranoid, focusing on other people’s shortcomings, me feeling rejected.
 With dairy I weep, but gluten makes me surly.
+Food, dangerous food.

-Take sleep, an everyday thing.
-Too little sleep for a stretch, and to my mind I’m a fraud at large—can’t these people see through me?
-Surely they can tell I’m seriously deranged and about to scream uncontrollably any minute now!
+Take sleep, another everyday thing.
+Too little sleep for a stretch, and to my mind I’m a fraud at large—can’t people see through me?
+Surely, they can tell I’m seriously deranged and about to scream uncontrollably any minute now!

 When I haven’t spent enough time in Nature, it’s all about avarice.
 I want more.
 More attention, more money, more movies, books, more time on Facebook.
 Jittery, prone to feelings of emptiness, I’m a rat running the walls of my cage, blocked at every swerve.

-It’s so hard to stand back from these states, to stop ruminating about other people or your own “faults,” to check in with a question or two.
-Like . . .
+It’s so hard to stand back from these states, to stop ruminating about other people or your own “faults,” to check in with a question or two:

 What did I eat lately?
-What is that smell coming from construction in the building and is that why I’m queasy?
+What’s that smell from construction in the building that’s turning my stomach?
 When’s the last time I took a walk?
-Been awhile since I did that special self-care thing (not junk food or other addictions)?
+Been awhile since I did that special self-care thing?
+Am I just freaking tired?

 In my early days with nutritional strategies, I waxed ecstatic about what saved me from chronic physical and emotional pain.
-I shared my supplement choices, and still follow most of these to this day.
-I wrote about my saga to health in my memoir.
+I wrote about mental illness in my memoir, Lunacy Lost.
 But there’s been a new development.

 After a decade of newfound energy, clarity, and optimism–the migraines, fatigue and deep depression returned.
 Weird!
 I was scrupulously following my diet.
-More gluten- and dairy-free items were on the market.
+More gluten-free and dairy-free items were on the market.
 I lived in the country and was outdoors all the time.
 True, relationships at home weren’t the best, so I blamed my malaise on that.
 I had a new job and didn’t like getting up early.
+Motherhood was hard, and I felt like a failure on the career front.
 There were plenty of places to point a finger.

 Then I heard about the Paleo diet.
 Oh, how the fads come and go.
-Today Keto is all the rage but it’s similar to Paleo: keep it low-carb.
-Loading carbohydrates results in visceral fat, the killer kind; it also turns to sugar in the brain and that leads to the demons known as toxic thoughts.
+Today Keto is all the rage but it’s similar to Paleo: keep it low carb.
+Loading carbohydrates results in visceral fat, the killer kind; it also turns to sugar in the brain and that leads to those toxic thoughts.

-Human bodies are the same bodies we had as hunter-gatherers, before agriculture.
+Human bodies are the same bodies we had as hunter-gatherers, before agriculture was invented by women sitting around with the babies while the men were on the hunt.
 The cultivation of grains, beans, and certain starches, say the Paleo-diet folk, didn’t do us any favors because our digestion can’t handle it.

 Which leads to more than tummy-aches.
 Witness the digestive disorders that pair with “mental” disorders.
 Too many studies to list; look on PubMed Central, home to this fantastic article: Gut thinking: the gut microbiome and mental health beyond the head.